openclimatefix/PVItaly/progress/SV_pilot.md

 ![image](./pre2.png)
 ![image](./pre3.png)

+## Inference

+TODO

+We have saved a forecast from 2022-01-01 to 2022-10-XX at 15 minute time intervals to 4 hours ahead.

+TODO something on forecast horizon for each system

 ## Next Steps

 ### Data Satellite

 It would be great to use Satellite information aswell and our models could easily be extended in the future.
 In previous models with have seen 16% in accuracy.

+### Training

+The models are currently only trained for a limited number of epochs.
+For some models, we did not see any over fitting to the training data, therefore it would be good to extend training to reduce the errors even more.

 ### Models